Learnware-LAMDA/Beimingwu/docs/content/en/user-agreement.md

 ## Special Reminder

 Please carefully read and fully understand this agreement.
 By using this platform, especially the liability warning terms, it is understood that you accept and agree to the terms of this agreement.
-The liability warning terms are highlighted in bold for your attention.
+The liability warning terms require your special attention.
 Upon receiving and initiating the use of this platform, it will be deemed that you have accepted and acknowledged the contents of this agreement, and the agreement will take immediate effect.
 If you disagree with any terms or provisions of this agreement during the reading process, please immediately cease using this platform.

 ## Agreement Content

 ### 1. Scope of Application

 1. This agreement only applies to the upload and download of data and models on this platform and does not apply to services provided by third parties.
 When accepting third-party services, you should comply with the user agreements, privacy policies, or similar documents provided by the third party.
 We are not liable for any improper services or violations by third parties.
-2. For issues related to the processing and protection of personal information during your use of this platform, please refer to our "Privacy Policy."
+2. For issues related to the processing and protection of personal information during your use of this platform, please refer to our ["Privacy Policy"]((/en/privacy-policy)).
 3. This agreement takes effect upon publication, and we have the right to revise or re-establish this agreement at any time due to changes in laws, regulations, policies, or product service upgrades.
 The updated terms take effect immediately upon publication, and you can review the latest version of the terms on this platform.
 If you continue to use this platform, it indicates acceptance of the updated terms.
 If you disagree with changes to the agreement, please stop using this platform immediately.
 4. The index keywords listed before the terms in this agreement are for the purpose of helping you understand the main points expressed in each term and do not affect or limit the meaning or interpretation of the terms.
 To protect your own rights, it is recommended to carefully read the specific expressions of each term.
 5. All terms in this agreement have independent legal validity.
 If any term is wholly or partially invalid or unenforceable, it does not affect the validity and enforceability of other terms.